-- (1) These are our NEOs and directors. - (2) Includes 5,164,433 shares owned of record and 3,230,002 shares issuable upon the exercise of options that are that are exercisable within 60 days. - (3) All 336,413 shares are issuable upon the exercise of options that are exercisable within 60 days.
-Dr. Mueller resigned from his positions as Chief Operating Officer and Secretary on September 5, 2017. - (4) Includes 1,680,383 shares issuable upon the exercise of options that are that are exercisable within 60 days.
-Also includes 1,609,811 shares held by Hyacinth Resources, LLC and 24,100 shares held by Sycamore Ventures, LLC.
-Mr. Morris disclaims beneficial ownership of the shares held by Sycamore Ventures, LLC except to the extent of his pecuniary interest therein. - (5) All 51,563 shares are issuable upon the exercise of options that are that are exercisable within 60 days. - (6) Includes 6,798,344 shares owned of record and 4,961,948 shares issuable upon the exercise of options currently exercisable or that will be exercisable within 60 days.
-Excludes shares beneficially owned by Dr. Mueller.
-Dr. Mueller was not an executive officer as of October 18, 2017.
+(1) These are our NEOs and directors.

+- (2) Includes 25,823 shares owned of record and 135,618 shares issuable upon the exercise of options that are that are exercisable within 60 days. - (3) Includes 8,050 shares held by Hyacinth Resources, LLC and 121 shares held by Sycamore Ventures, LLC.
+Mr. Morris disclaims beneficial ownership of the shares held by Sycamore Ventures, LLC except to the extent of his pecuniary interest therein.
+Also includes 19,516 shares issuable upon the exercise of options that are exercisable within 60 days. - (4) All 29,167 shares are issuable upon the exercise of options that are exercisable within 60 days. - (5) All 28,667 shares are issuable upon the exercise of options that are exercisable within 60 days. - (6) All 6,667 shares are issuable upon the exercise of options that are exercisable within 60 days. - (7) Includes 33,994 shares owned of record and 219,635 shares issuable upon the exercise of options currently exercisable or that will be exercisable within 60 days.